MC42/hi-im.kim/writing/pmmm/akuma.md

 "Nah.
 But everyone knows pinky.
 You're back a day and already have a gang."

 Madoka's face was wash with confusion.
 Was she upset with her?
 Did she think Madoka was replacing her?

-She reached into her lunchbox and procured a box of Rocky, ripping it open and waving the open end at the pink-haired prodigal daughter.
+The firely interloper reached into her lunchbox and procured a box of Rocky, ripping it open and waving the open end at the pink-haired prodigal daughter.

 "Welcome back to Mitakihara, pinky." she smiled, as Madoka took the stick of Rocky with a smile.

-"Thank you for the warm welcome, Kyoko-chan!"
+"Thank you for the warm welcome!" she beamed.

+---

+{ thanks for reading! might update, idk.  annoy me on discord.  -k }
 <!-- The clara dolls are her friends. -->
 <!-- the reveal that they're her angel's familiars fees like a messed-up joke, speeds up the crashout. -->
 <!-- Can she recover?
 Will she?  -->